jackd/kblocks/README.md

 Go check out the [gin user guide](https://github.com/google/gin-config/blob/master/docs/index.md) for more examples of how best to use this powerful framework.
 Happy configuring!

+## Reproducibility

+The aim is for training with [Trainable.fit](kblocks/framework/trainable.py) to lead to reproducible results when.
+This is currently possible if training is performed in one single step, though will fail if run over multiple calls (with checkpoints saved).
+In order to achieve this:

+1. training must be performed in a single step (i.e. no restarting from earlier `fit`s see below);
+2. `TfConfig.seed` must be configured;
+3. data augmentation functions must use `tf.random.Generator` ops, rather than `tf.random` ops, and the `tf.random.Generator`(s) used should be made available in `DataSource.modules` to ensure their state is saved during training.
+Additionally, `tf.data.Dataset.map` calls with random ops must use `num_parallel_calls=1`; and
+4. if using `kblocks.extras.cache.SnapshotManager`, `preprocess` must be `False`.

+Current limitations to the (1) are:

+- how do we save `tf.data.Dataset.shuffle` state?
+- how do we make `tf.keras.layers.Dropout` reproducible over split runs?
+Custom implementation using `tf.random.Generator`?

 ## Projects using `kblocks`

 - Implementations from [Sparse Convolutions on Continuous Domains](https://github.com/jackd/sccd.git):